joebmt/allpairs/Readme.md

 ### All Pairs Setup and Execution Procedure

-Follow the 3 steps below to setup a input datafile and execute these labels and parameters specified with the allpairs tool.
+Follow the 3 steps below to setup a input datafile and execute it with the `allpairs` tool.

 ### Step 1: Run allpairs --examples to see the input syntax in `python`, `json`, or `yml` format